 Read on for our latest list of the 25 cheapest U.S. cities to live in.

 Cost of Living Index data is based on average prices of goods and services collected for the first three quarters of 2021, with index values based on the new weights for 2022.
 Metro-level data on populations, household incomes, home values, poverty rates and other demographics come from the U.S. Census Bureau.
-Metropolitan area unemployment rates, courtesy of the U.S. Bureau of Labor Statistics, are as of April 27 for the month of March 2022, and are smoothed and seasonally adjusted.
+Metropolitan area unemployment rates, courtesy of the U.S. Bureau of Labor Statistics, are as of Aug.
+3 for the month of June 2022, which is the latest data available.

 25. Fort Wayne, Indiana